skjsjhb/saucers/README.md

 > When building in Cargo, this crate make take noticeable time to compile (several minutes or more) as CMake spends
 > considerable time configuring and compiling saucer (with the C bindings) itself.
 To speed up compilation, use Ninja
 > and the LLVM toolchain.
 See [Customize Toolchain](#customize-toolchain) for details.
+>
+> Some IDEs may frequently re-run the build script and lags the build.
+One can temporarily set `SAUCERS_SKIP_BUILD` to
+> any value to disable invocations to CMake when editing files.

 ## Example